BassantSabra/Super-store-sales-analytics-/README.md

 ## Overview
 This Power BI project follows a **star schema** structure, designed for efficient analysis of sales, profit, and returns data.
 The model consists of a central fact table (`fact-Orders`) surrounded by multiple dimension tables, enabling powerful filtering and aggregations note that the source of data : https://www.kaggle.com/datasets/bitricks/superstore-dataset
+ I try to answer the following questions :
+- 1. Metrics - Sales, Profit, % of Returned Orders.
+Show % change vs. PY.
+- 2. Compare Sales performance versus previous year over time?
+- 3. Determine the most profitable product and the product with the most loss?
+- 4. Find out the place where most of the profit is happening?
+- 5. Sales by Segment?

 ## Data Model Structure